Zaiyong/email_time_prediction/report.md

 ## How to improve the model
 1. this is a typical underfitting problem due to limited feature size.
 The best way to improve the model is adding more features.
-2. implement a particular loss function baseon the TO-TS, since is the final target.
+2. implement a particular loss function base on the TO-TS, since it is the final target.
 2. do a deep engineering to extract more infomration from existing data.
 3. design a better deep learning model.